The food “scarcity vs distribution” debate is framed here to show how the issues are connected as they relate to global hunger and food security.

 Biofuels, Meat, and the Food Crisis

 A prominent example of food supply-and-demand is the way in which biofuels increased demand for food staples, thus increasing the price of food and contributing to a global food crisis.

-Food-intensive biofuels were demonized as a top contributor to the mid-2000’s food crisis, but the negative impact of food-intensive meat, dairy and egg consumption was mostly ignore or dismissed.
+Food-intensive biofuels were demonized as a top contributor to the mid-2000’s food crisis, but the negative impact of food-intensive meat, dairy, and egg consumption was mostly ignored or dismissed.

 Reducing the global consumption of animal products would have an immensely greater impact on the supply and availability of food relative to reducing, even eliminating, biofuels.